samarthvyas11/Codeforces_Problems/Round_490_div3/Problem-3_Alphabetic Removals/README.md

-Basically the idea to find the solution is that , start removing alphabet according to their lexagraphical order (number of times given in the question) (as per their avaibility)
+Basically the idea to find the solution is that , start removing alphabet according to their lexagraphical order (number of times given in the question) (as per their availability)

 To acheive above idea:-